 Petrified wood (also called agatized wood or fossilized wood) is created through a process where silica replaces the wood.
 The presence of other minerals creates the various colors, such as red from Hematite, yellow/brown/orange from Goethite.
 The white areas are pure silica.
 A fascinating fact I learned in the museum was how hard and dense the petrified wood really is.
 They had a huge, gorgeous piece that had been cut and then polished on the cross-section surface.
 The accompanying information explained that it took many times longer to cut than it would take to cut a similar size piece of granite.

 The second night we stayed in Flagstaff.
 The next morning we took a drive toward the San Francisco Peaks to look at the aspen trees.
 Our timing was perfect, the leaves were golden and not many had fallen off yet.
 I’m a sucker for fall leaves, and had wanted to see the aspens in autumn ever since we moved to Arizona a few years ago.
 So beautiful.

 It was great to visit a few more places in Arizona that we had wanted to see.
 We were blessed with perfect weather, too!
 And I did come home with some Arizona petrified wood beads, they are extra-large nicely polished chip beads that will be made into wire bar style necklaces.
-Watch for them in my Etsy shop!
+Watch for them in my shop!